Lithuanian nobility: Ties to the Kingdom of Poland

 Following the Union of Horodło (1413), the Lithuanian nobility's rights were equalized with those of the ruling class of the Kingdom of Poland (szlachta).
 During the following centuries, the Lithuanian nobility began to merge with the Polish nobility.
 The process accelerated after the Union of Lublin (1569), resulting in the Polish–Lithuanian Commonwealth.

 Lithuanian nobility polonised, replacing Lithuanian and Ruthenian languages with Polish although the process took centuries.
 In the 16th century, a newly established theory amongst Lithuanian nobility was popular, claiming that Lithuanian nobility was of Roman extraction, and the Lithuanian language was just a morphed Latin language.
 By that time, the upper nobility and the ducal court already used Polish as their first language.
 The last Grand Duke known to have spoken Lithuanian was Casimir IV Jagiellon (1440-1492).
 In 1595 Mikalojus Daukša addressed Lithuanian nobility calling for the Lithuanian language to play a more important role in state life.
 The usage of Lithuanian declined, and the Polish language became the predominant administrative language in the 16th century, eventually replacing Ruthenian as the official language of the Grand Duchy in 1697.
 Nonetheless, spoken Lithuanian was still common in the Grand Duchy courts during the 17th century.

 At first, only Lithuanian magnate families were affected by Polonization, although many of them like the Radziwiłłs remained loyal to the Grand Duchy of Lithuania and safeguarded its sovereignty vis-à-vis the Kingdom of Poland.
 Gradually Polonization spread to a broader population, and for the most part, the Lithuanian nobility became part of both nations’ szlachta.

 The middle nobility adopted the Polish language in the 17th century, while the minor rural nobles remained bilingual up to the period when the question of language related-nationality appeared.

 The Lithuanian nobles did preserve their national awareness as members of the Grand Duchy, and in most cases recognition of their Lithuanian family roots; their leaders would continue to represent the interests of the Grand Duchy of Lithuania in the General sejm and in the royal court.

 Lithuanian language was used during Kościuszko Uprising in the proclamations calling to rise up For our freedom and yours.
 And Lithuanian nobles did rise to fight for the independence of their nation.

-Ties to the Russian Empire

-In Russia, the highest branch of nobility, the princes (kniaz) were to a large extent of Lithuanian origin, including the Romanov dynasty itself and its legendary progenitor Andrei Kobyla.
-Thus even after Lithuania ceased to exist as an independent polity at the end of the 18th century, elites of Lithuanian origin continued to shape the Russian Empire in politics, culture (Tolstoy, Dostoevsky, Stravinsky), economics (Stolypin) and in other ways.
-With the perishing of hereditary elites in the aftermath of October revolution and the restoration of Lithuanian independence, such ties largely broke down, although the Mikhalkov family prospered during the communist period and remains culturally influential.
-Certain revolutionaries such as Alexandra Kollontai also originated in the nobility of Lithuanian background.